DigitalOcean (NASDAQ:DOCN) Shares Gap Down to $46.10

-Shares of DigitalOcean Holdings, Inc. (NASDAQ:DOCN – Get Rating) gapped down before the market opened on Tuesday .
+DigitalOcean Holdings, Inc. (NASDAQ:DOCN – Get Rating) gapped down prior to trading on Tuesday .
 The stock had previously closed at $46.10, but opened at $43.22.
-DigitalOcean shares last traded at $43.51, with a volume of 9,057 shares.
+DigitalOcean shares last traded at $43.51, with a volume of 9,057 shares changing hands.

-Several equities analysts have recently commented on the stock.
-KeyCorp increased their price target on shares of DigitalOcean from $48.00 to $57.00 in a research report on Tuesday, August 9th.
-Morgan Stanley downgraded DigitalOcean from an “equal weight” rating to an “underweight” rating and set a $45.00 price target for the company. in a research note on Monday, July 11th.
-Oppenheimer decreased their price target on DigitalOcean from $80.00 to $65.00 in a research note on Tuesday, August 9th.
-The Goldman Sachs Group downgraded DigitalOcean from a “buy” rating to a “sell” rating and decreased their price target for the stock from $54.00 to $40.00 in a research note on Wednesday, July 13th.
-Finally, Piper Sandler lifted their price target on DigitalOcean from $56.00 to $57.00 and gave the stock an “overweight” rating in a research note on Tuesday, August 9th.
-Two analysts have rated the stock with a sell rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, DigitalOcean has an average rating of “Moderate Buy” and an average target price of $62.70.
+A number of analysts recently commented on DOCN shares.
+Oppenheimer dropped their target price on shares of DigitalOcean from $80.00 to $65.00 in a report on Tuesday, August 9th.
+The Goldman Sachs Group lowered DigitalOcean from a “buy” rating to a “sell” rating and reduced their price objective for the stock from $54.00 to $40.00 in a research note on Wednesday, July 13th.
+Morgan Stanley cut DigitalOcean from an “equal weight” rating to an “underweight” rating and set a $45.00 target price on the stock. in a report on Monday, July 11th.
+Piper Sandler lifted their target price on DigitalOcean from $56.00 to $57.00 and gave the stock an “overweight” rating in a report on Tuesday, August 9th.
+Finally, KeyCorp lifted their target price on DigitalOcean from $48.00 to $57.00 in a report on Tuesday, August 9th.
+Two investment analysts have rated the stock with a sell rating and six have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $62.70.

 DigitalOcean Holdings, Inc, through its subsidiaries, operates a cloud computing platform in North America, Europe, Asia, and internationally.
 Its platform provides on-demand infrastructure and platform tools for developers, start-ups, and small and medium size businesses.
 The company offers infrastructure solutions across compute, storage, and networking, as well as enables developers to extend the native capabilities of its cloud with fully managed application, container, and database offerings.